JoshuaFoster123/Penrith-Education/docs/Guides/Case study guide.md

 I will iterate again that privacy is a must and any case studies with identifying information will not be posted.

+Case studies need to be written in markdown a guide can be found in the [Markdown Guide](/Guides/Markdown guide)

 ---
 ## **Check list**